chipsalliance/aib-phy-hardware/i3d/docs/Params.md

 * orientation (String, Optional)
   * "MX" or "MY" only supported, if specified.
 Exported as a floorplan constraint but does not affect bump map calculation.
 * pinSide (String, Optional)
-  * Indicates pin side of the instance, although actual submodule configuration is determined by the global pinSide parameter.
+  * Indicates pin side of the instance, although actual module configuration is determined by the global pinSide parameter.
   * One of "N", "S", "E", "W".
 Applied on the default (non-mirrored/rotated) orientation.
 * bumpOffset (Double)
   * Denotes the offset of the bump array from the pin edge in um.
 Applied on the default (non-mirrored/rotated) orientation.